grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 The HA Tracker requires a key-value (KV) store to coordinate which replica is currently elected.
 The supported KV stores for the HA tracker are `consul` and `etcd`.

 > Note: `memberlist` is not supported.
-Memberlist-based KV stores propagate updates using the gossip protocol, which is slow for HA purposes and the result is that different distributors may see a different Prometheus server elected as leaders at the same time.
+Memberlist-based KV stores propagate updates using the gossip protocol, which is too slow for HA tracker.
+The result would be that different distributors may see a different Prometheus server elected as leaders at the same time.

 The following CLI flags (and their respective YAML config options) are available to configure the HA tracker KV store: